kkname/direc-lab-website/content/authors/phumpat-dejchai/_index.md

 user_groups:
   - Ph.D.
 Students
 ---

-Phumpat Dejchai is a Ph.D. student in the Department of Construction Science at Texas A&M University.
+Phumpat Dejchai is a Ph.D. student and Graduate Research Assistant dedicated to advancing Construction Education through technology.
+His primary work involves the development of Serious Games and Virtual Reality applications for practical, immersive learning in construction management.
+His expertise also includes leveraging Deep Learning and Computer Vision models for data-driven construction solutions.Phumpat Dejchai is a Ph.D. student in the Department of Construction Science at Texas A&M University.